 General

 Both the ITU-T second edition text and the ISO/IEC second edition text have been published.
 The work on the third edition has started.
-Besides those errata items directly included below in this Section, JVET-AA2005 also includes some VVC errata changes (in addition to some amendments).
-Some HEVC errata items in Subsections 4.3 and 4.4 also apply for VVC, as indicated therein.
+Besides those errata items directly included below in this Section, JVET-AC2005 also includes some VVC errata changes (in addition to some amendments).

 Publication status background